ArunimaSau/HTML_CSS/README.md

-This is a beginner level personal profile page built on basic css and HTML properties.
+This is a beginner level web pages built on basic css and HTML properties.

 # HTML_CSS